Linwei-Chen/Seg-Aliasing/README.md

 # Seg-Aliasing
-ICLR2024 When Sementic Segmentation Meets Frequency Aliasing
+ICLR 2024: When Semantic Segmentation Meets Frequency Aliasing

+The code is being prepared.
+Coming soon.